-The representative to this unit shall be (one of) the Graduate Studies (Co-)Coordinator(s).
+The representative to this unit shall be the Graduate Studies Coordinator or a member of the Graduate Faculty Committee, recommended by the FAC.

 4. School Director Performance Review Committee

 The School faculty will participate in performance reviews of the School Director as provided for in Article IV, Section 8, Paragraph B of the TT CBA.